 Part 1: BI and Analytics Adoption Made Easy

-Companies across many industries have already adopted BI and Analytics to streamline day-to-day operations, customer support, accounting, sales, marketing and other business functions.
+Companies across many industries have already adopted BI analytics to streamline day-to-day operations, customer support, accounting, sales, marketing and other business functions.

 If your company or department hasn’t adopted BI and Analytics, you may find that this post can help you or your team move into the analytics space—starting with BI and Analytics and evolving to consider leading-edge Advanced Analytics solutions with AI and Predictive Analytics.

-Getting started with a BI and Analytics solution can be a daunting task.
+Getting started with business intelligence analytics tools can be a daunting task.
 Your organization or department may have a ton of data, but to date has not used them to generate insights.

 Connecting your data and starting the analysis is the easy part, but there are few challenges to overcome, including refining your business strategy for analytics, addressing risk and governance issues, and finding the right in-house or outsourced skills to do the job.
 Then there is the uphill battle to convince leadership with a proof of concept that showcases the value of BI and Analytics for your business.